Sachem High School East

-Sachem High School East is a public secondary school located in Farmingville, New York.
-Along with Sachem High School North, it is one of the two high schools in the Sachem School District.
+Sachem High School East is a public secondary school located in Farmingville, New York, United States.
+Along with Sachem High School North, it is one of the two high schools in the Sachem Central School District.

 History

-The school was founded in 2004, and was filled with students from the former Sachem High School South, which closed and was absorbed into Samoset Middle School.
+The school was founded in 2004, populated by students from the former Sachem High School South, which closed and was rebranded to Samoset Middle School.

 Athletics

 Sachem East fields a number of varsity and junior varsity teams in the Section 11 Athletic Conference.
-Teams at Sachem East:
+Teams at Sachem East include: